 There’s an area of the beach where you can take them to run and you can hike together along the coastal path for miles.
 For history buffs, take a trip over to the Isle of Portland, the castle here dates back to Henry VIII.

 Built as a sea defence, it’s not the prettiest of buildings but it has plenty of fascinating tales to tell and doggies are permitted inside.
-Why not check out our top 7 dog friendly attractions in Weymouth:
+Why not check out our top dog friendly pubs in Weymouth as well!

 Activities & Things to Do